mxilia/2D-Tile-Editor/README.md

 - Only works for png.

 *Installation:*
-- Download the .exe file, config and logo.ico (optional) and put the logo.png inside the res folder.
+- Download the .exe file, config, logo.ico (optional) and put the logo.png inside the res folder.